Our insurrection will not be televised

 • Polyphony

-• Failure/closure of any organisation has minimum effect
+• Failure/closure of any organisation has minimum affect

 • Organisations have little say on policy unless they remain united